U.S. government sets 3.40 percent hike in 2019 payments to Medicare insurers

 The government said that the new rate reflected a decline in payments of 2.26 percent related to the Affordable Care Act requirement that Medicare advantage and fee-for-service Medicare have the same payment structure.

-It also forecast medical services costs to grow by 5.28 percent, up from a prior projection of 4.35 percent, to reflect changes in spending under the 2019 U.S. budget.
+It also forecast medical services costs, known as the effective growth rate, to rise by 5.28 percent, up from a prior projection of 4.35 percent, to reflect changes in spending under the 2019 U.S. budget.

 Reporting by Bill Berkrot in New York and Caroline Humer in Wilton, Connecticut; Editing by James Dalgleish